AMNatty/plutoengine/README.md

 ### Very high priority
 [ *Implemented in the current release.* ]
+ * Implement the layer system and integrate all existing systems with it
  * Improve image loading capabilities, possibly rewrite PlutoLib#TPL

 ### High priority
 [ *Implemented in the next release.* ]
- * Finish PlutoAudio
-    * Depends on the stage system
  * Expand upon the Color API
     * Color mixing and blending
     * Color transformation